Taupō Hau Rau: Voices of Our Kaumātua

 The Funding

-All funding will go directly to:
+All funding will be allocated directly to:

-- Our kaumatua as koha
+- Our kaumātua as koha for their time and knowledge

-- To our filmmaker
+- Our filmmaker

-- Resources to support the filming
+- Resources to support the filming process

-- A small koha to our soundscore whanau.
+- A small koha to our soundscore whānau

 The Details

-Our project will take us directly to Taupō to interview and film our kaumatua including our koro Napa Otimi , my mother Jane ( Heeni) and others who are happy to share their mātauranga of Taupō—wisdom that we hope will inspire future contemporary artists and creative works across the central North Island.
+Our project will take us to Taupō to interview and film our kaumātua, including our koro Napa Otimi and other kaumātua within our collective who are willing to share their mātauranga of Taupō.
+This wisdom is intended to inspire future contemporary artists and creative works across the central North Island.
 This kaupapa speaks to all creatives who hail from this rohe and is a humble contribution to that wider movement.
-As a creator, I know I’ll benefit hugely from this process—and truly believe it’s something my kuia would have loved seeing unfold.

 The Impact